src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 ### Gotchas

-There is a number of gotchas for the users without any prior experience with CoreOS + containers.
+There is a number of gotchas for the users without any prior experience with Container Linux.
 I am putting the actual slides from the presentation to illustrate.

 ![wasted1](/post/docker_coreos_gpu_deep_learning/wasted1.png)